greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-limitations.html.md

 These features are unsupported when GPORCA is enabled \(the default\):

 -   Prepared statements that have parameterized values.
--   Indexed expressions \(an index defined as expression based on one or more columns of the table\)
 -   SP-GiST indexing method.
 GPORCA supports only B-tree, bitmap, GIN, and GiST indexes.
 GPORCA ignores indexes created with unsupported methods.
 -   External parameters
 -   Multi-level partitioned tables.